 They can use your SSN to get a loan in your name.

-Steven J.J.
-Weisman, author of “Identity Theft Alert: 10 Rules You Must Follow to Protect Yourself from America’s #1 Crime,” said that one of the worst things an identity thief can do with your Social Security number is to obtain a loan in your name.
+One of the worst things an identity thief can do with your Social Security number is to obtain a loan in your name.
 To do this, the hacker would first need to use your SSN to access your credit reports.
 Then, using the data, an identity thief could get a loan in your name — and never pay it back.

-This is not only bad for your credit, Weisman said, but it can also affect your ability to get a job, rent an apartment, get insurance or obtain a loan.
+This is not only bad for your credit, but it can also affect your ability to get a job, rent an apartment, get insurance or obtain a loan.
 All of these things often depend on having a good credit report.

 If this type of fraud happens to you, you need to contact the lender involved, the police and the FTC.
 The issue can be difficult and time-consuming to fix.